aroushirfan/group-exercises/README.md

-This is a readme file just some text
+This is a readme file just some text.
+I am bringing some changess.